Panellinios B.C.: Relegation and recent years

 In the 2011–12 season, the Greek Professional Sports Committee stripped Panellinios of its professional licence, because the club faced economic problems.
 In addition, the club wasn't accepted by the lower tiers of the Greek basketball league system, and thus didn't play in any league during that season.
 The next season (2012–13), Panellinios played in the A ESKA Category (the First Athenian Regional Division).
 But the team's presence in the league wasn't successful.
 It finished in last place, and was relegated to the B ESKA Category.

 In Europe

 Arenas

-The club plays its Greek League home games at Panellinios Indoor Hall, a small arena with a capacity of 1,800. and played its EuroCup home games at either the 4,000 capacity Indoor Hall Peristeriou, or at the Hellinikon Olympic Arena, which has a capacity of 15,000.
+The club plays its Greek League home games at Panellinios Indoor Hall, a small arena with a capacity of 1,800 seats. and played its EuroCup home games at either the 4,000 capacity seat Indoor Hall Peristeriou, or at the Hellinikon Olympic Arena, which has a capacity of 15,000 seats.

-When the club moved to Lamia, its domestic Greek League and EuroCup home games were hosted at the Lamia Arena, which has a seating capacity of 5,000.
+When the club moved to Lamia, its domestic Greek League and EuroCup home games were hosted at the Lamia Arena, which has a seating capacity of 5,000 seats.